Teachers get bats as a reminder to fight back in a shooting - Philly

 Superintendent William Hall tells the Erie Times-News the district's revised school shooting response plan puts more emphasis on options other than "hiding and waiting."
 The president of the local teachers union says he supports the move.

-The district, located outside Erie, has also added additional security measures at school entrances.
+The district outside of Erie also had added additional security measures at school entrances.

 Last month, another Pennsylvania district said it was arming teachers and students with buckets of rocks.